 As the parents of college freshmen drove home from dropping their kids off at college, many had to be thinking about how they’ll do things differently next time knowing what they know now.
-Many were probably wishing, “if only someone had told me four years ago that…, things would have been so much easier.”
+Many were probably wishing, “if only someone had told me four years ago when we first started thinking about preparing for college that…, things would have been so much easier.”
 It’s a common dilemma in life, you don’t know what you don’t know.
-So I’ve created the following list of things that parents of high school freshmen need to know about getting into and paying for college.
+So I’ve created the following list of things that parents of high school freshmen need to know about preparing for college and how financial aid works.
 Let me know if you have anything to add.

 The internet is a wonderful thing, you can find the answer to just about any question including “what is financial aid?”
 The problem is that are usually so many answers that it’s overwhelming and it’s almost as bad as not knowing the answer at all.
 So here are five ways for learning about financial aid without wading through page after page of search.